-Uncertainty and adverse changes in the global and Chinese economies could increase the costs associated with the development of our products, increase the cost and decrease the availability of potential sources of financing, and increase our exposure to material losses from our investments.
+Uncertainties and adverse changes in the global and Chinese political, economic and social conditions could increase the costs associated with the development of our products, increases in prices and supply constraints of energy, raw materials or components, increase the cost and decrease the availability of potential sources of financing, and increase our exposure to material losses from our investments.
+See "Item 3.
+Key Information - Risk Factors" for further details.
 In addition, any changes in tax legislation in China or adverse findings from the tax authorities could have a material impact on the consolidated financial conditions or results of operations.
 Our main operating subsidiary, Yuchai, enjoys a preferential corporate tax rate of 15%.
 See "Item 10.
 Additional Information-Taxation" for further details.
-In the event Yuchai fails to enjoy this preferential tax rate, it will be subject to corporate tax of 25%.
+In the event Yuchai fails to enjoy this preferential tax rate, it will be subject to corporate tax at the rate of 25%.

-COVID-19 Outbreak: Response and Impact
+COVID-19 Pandemic: Response and Impact